 We do not provide such services, but since 2019 the Philippines is in The Hague Convention and accepts and issues apostilles.
 That is, your document must have an apostille and can be used for official purposes in Bulgaria and the Philippines after translation into the respective language.

 No, an apostille is issued by the Ministry of Interior of Bulgaria for documents issued in Bulgaria; or by DFA – Department of Foreign Affairs for documents, issued in the Philippines.
 An apostille cannot be placed outside the country in which the document was issued, i.e. if the document has left the Philippines, it cannot be apostilled.
+You need to send it back and ask someone to apostille it for you – this person will need an SPA – Special Power of Attorney.

 No. It is also not necessary to have a return ticket within 30 days, as you have the right to stay for up to 1 year.
 Bring marriage/paternity documents in original or notarized copy with apostille for proof.
 You must comply with the other requirements published in the “Requirements for travel to the Philippines” section.